 Recently, with Wikileak’s release of so-called “Vault 7” of documents that revealed the vast array of tools the CIA on hacking and spying on American citizens, Western media is on a full-court press of disinformation in pushing back.
 One particular spin is how Wikileaks does not prove that CIA has framed or impersonated Russia.
 Even usually politically-neutral sites such as Wired has gotten into the act.
-U.S. might have taken tools from those bad boys in Russia … or China, but the goal is not to frame those countries, but to save American resources to use the tools there to advance American aims.
+Yes, the U.S. did get caught using tools from those bad boys in Russia … and China, but the goal has never been to frame those countries, but to save American resources to use the tools there to advance American aims.
+There is no proof of the U.S. framing or impersonating others…

 Wait … WAIT!